RainbowJM/human-centered-design-2223/README.md

 <details><summary>Description</summary>Add nonsense is about adding useless features or simply because it's fun.
 By adding nonsense, I achieved the below improvement in the design, among other things.</details>

-- When you press the wrong key something will happen in the website
+- When you press the wrong key something will happen in the website.

 ## User Needs
 ### Who